 The first bottles rolled off the production line in 2008 after two years of aging and it was an instant hit, being sold in 38 states and seven countries.
-Two years later the original founders sold their distillery to the New Jersey based Proximo Spirits (best known for importing Jose Cuervo tequila into the United States), who decided to concentrate on increasing production rather than further expansion.
+Two years later the original founders sold their distillery to the New Jersey based Proximo Spirits (owned by the Mexican alcoholic beverage giant Becle who also owns Jose Cuervo and is the largest producer of tequila in the world), who decided to concentrate on increasing production rather than further expansion.
 Under their ownership production more than doubled at the Colorado based distillery where it remains today.

 Technically speaking, this is a single malt whiskey.
 It starts out life as 100% locally sourced Colorado malted barley which is then combined with local water from the Rocky Mountains and fermented before being twice distilled.